-At a lunch meeting with Polish friends in the fall, one of the ladies remarked, “this will be my last salad until next spring.”
+At a lunch meeting with Polish friends in the fall, one of the ladies remarked, “This will be my last salad until spring.”
 The restaurant will likely still be offering a salad on the menu, she just didn’t plan to order it.
 That line of thinking makes spring and summer the perfect time of year for Mizeria (Polish Cucumber Salad).

 The queen is credited with bringing a great variety of vegetables to Poland.
 The popularity of her Italian imports soon spread beyond the confines of the garden at Wawel Castle in Kraków.